-17.3.1 The principal residence occupancy condition will help to stem the adverse impact of increasing holiday accommodation on:
+17.3.1 The principal residence occupancy condition will help to stem the adverse impact of increasing numbers of properties becoming holiday accommodation or second homes, and homes being rebuilt designed for the holiday market.
+It will benefit:

 Principal home residents create the core of community of the parish.
 People whose principal residence is in the parish reliably contribute to local societies, places of worship, local interest groups and village life activities all year round.
 This makes the parish attractive to residents, tourists and other visitors.
 Principal home residents support local services and businesses all year round and pay council tax.
 They use the parish primary school, the local post offices and village shops, bus services, local medical practices and hospital all year round.
 Owners of holiday accommodation often pay the curently less expensive small business rates rather than council tax.
 Business rates do not go directly to the local authority.
 They do not directly support local services provisions to the same extent as council tax, that tends to be paid by principal home residents;